InspireRobotics/sumobots-old/README.md

 This repository has all of the code for the Inspire Robotics Sumobots competition.
 This includes the FMS code, driver station code, and robot code.

+# Docs
+Currently the only documentation we have is the [FMS Reference Guide](https://docs.google.com/document/d/1qiZn4luMMmQuMcA1el_nNRmyWFzrsatD_j4kDK5Ss3E/edit?usp=sharing) which is still being written.
+The goal is have a decent amount of documentation for the 0.3 release (July 4th, 2018).
+To keep up to date on current documentation visit the [tracking issue](https://github.com/InspireRobotics/sumobots/issues/50).

 # Tests
 Please note the tests for the repository.
 Every time a commit is made to the master branch of the repository Travis CI will run a series of tests to verify the code.
 If a single one of these test fails the Travis the build will fail!
 These tests include